JuliaPluto/PlutoSliderServer.jl/README.md

 ### 1. Domain name

 You need to buy a domain name (like `mycoolwebsite.org`).
-The easiest place to buy a domain name is njal.la, but most registrars will work (namecheap.com works).
+The easiest place to buy a domain name is [njal.la](njal.la), but most registrars will work (namecheap.com works).

 On the website of your registrar (where you bought the domain), go to the DNS settings.
-Set an "A record" that points to your IP address.
+Set an "A record" that points from `my-pluto-subdomain` to your IP address.

-You can now access your PlutoSliderServer at `http://mydomain.org:8080/`.
+You can now access your PlutoSliderServer at `http://my-pluto-subdomain.mydomain.org:8080/`.
 Nice!

 > [!TIP]
 > In step 3 we set up https with cloudflare.
 If this is what you want, then you could set this up directly.
 That means that you don't set the A record on your registrar site, but you tell your registrar to use Cloudflare DNS, and you set the A record in cloudflare.